nicolasroy11/RL-Augmented-Trader/README.md

 - A from-scratch trading environment
 - A custom RL agent (initially a policy gradient model)

-The goal? **Maximize real trading performance** — and push this agent to a level that would be compelling to hedge fund researchers and quant teams.
+The goal is to **maximize real trading performance** and push this agent to a level that would be compelling to hedge fund researchers and quant teams.

 ---